Shift Scheduler Blog

 Imagine you care about rest, a concrete night-shift rotation, and Anna's morning preference.

-1. Nobody should work more than 5 consecutive days.
+Nobody should work more than 5 consecutive days. - Medium:

-2. Follow a day shift, night shift, two days off rotation.
+Follow a day shift, night shift, two days off rotation. - Low:

-1. Nobody should work more than 5 consecutive days.
+Nobody should work more than 5 consecutive days. - Medium:

-2. Prefer Anna on morning shifts when possible.
+Prefer Anna on morning shifts when possible. - Low:

 Both are valid.
-The better order depends on what you expect from the roster.
+The better importance mix depends on what you expect from the roster.

-If your roster looks technically correct but feels wrong, the rule order is one of the first things to adjust.
+If your roster looks technically correct but feels wrong, rule importance is one of the first things to adjust.

 FAQ